sjaine/ArtBook/README.md

 - Show detailed information about each artwork through search endpoints
 - Add a feature to let users favorite artworks (MongoDB)
 - Show other users' favorite artworks depends on user's emoji choice
+- Show the analytics of user's fav artworks' departments

 ## Built with
 - React
 - MET API
 - MongoDB
+- Chart.js